KokeCacao/chenhanke.me/_pages/about.md

 toc: false
 kaggler:
   - image_path: https://www.youtube.com/embed/cFqd-N7qfQs?autoplay=1&mute=1&rel=0&showinfo=0&loop=1&playlist=cFqd-N7qfQs
-    excerpt: '**Video: Timelapse of me doing Kaggle**<br/>---<br/>Time: `2018-2020`<br/>Medals: `2 Kernel Bronze` `3 Discussion Silver` `34 Discussion Bronze`<br/><br/> >> My classmates from Udacity introduced me to Kaggle: a Research Level competitions.
+    excerpt: '**Video: Timelapse of me doing Kaggle**<br/>---<br/>Time: `2018-2020`<br/>Medals: `2 Kernel Bronze` `3 Discussion Silver` `34 Discussion Bronze`<br/><br/> >> My adult-classmates from Udacity introduced me to Kaggle: a platform of online research-level AI competitions.
 Here, I analyzed data and created models for companies like TGS, CAMPS, and HPA in the frontier research of geology, biology, and chemistry.
 During the school days, I had to monitor the training process of my model between class periods and during breaks.
 It exites me everytime I use my own hypotheisis to come up with a solution that breakes a reacord.
 This experience surely becomes one of my biggest habits and challenges.'
     url: "#test-link"
     btn_label: "..."
     btn_class: "btn--primary"